HumiraSaria/Calculator/README.md

+#Calculator
-# Build a Calculator using CSS, HTML and JavaScript.
+Building a calculator using CSS, HTML and JavaScript.